anil2612coder/maxtron-assignment/README.md

 if you simple user then you can edit your own profile , login , sign , logout, see how your profile looks, dashboard page looks,

+you can also change your role in the middle working website go in update profile -   role (user to admin or admin to user)

 or if you are admin then you can signin , signout, register new user , see your profile page , edit your own profile ,also can see all the user ( admin + simple user) , all the statics (how many are they admin or user) , can also delete any user, also can update any person profile, there are one more feather you can filter by admin dashboard user by admin or sinple user .

-you can also change or role user to admin or admin to user